diszay/AINetwork/docs/web_architecture.md

-# NetArchon Streamlit Web Interface Architecture
+# NetArchon Web Interface: Your Network Dashboard

-## Overview
+## What is the NetArchon Web Interface?

+**For Everyone:**
+The NetArchon web interface is like a "control panel" for your home network that you can access from any web browser.
+Think of it like the dashboard in your car - it shows you important information at a glance and lets you control various features.

+When you open NetArchon in your browser, you'll see:
+- A real-time view of all your network devices
+- Charts showing your internet speed and usage
+- Alerts when something needs attention
+- Easy-to-use controls for managing your network

+**For Technical Users:**
-The NetArchon web interface provides real-time visualization and management capabilities for network operations.
-Built as a Streamlit application with direct integration to NetArchon core modules and interactive dashboard components.
+The NetArchon web interface provides comprehensive real-time visualization and management capabilities for network operations.
+Built as a Streamlit application with direct integration to NetArchon core modules, it offers interactive dashboard components, device management interfaces, and advanced monitoring capabilities.

 ## Architecture Components